Progressing from NTIC to NTU

 - The discount is only available for the first year of your studies at NTU.

 - We can only give a refund in the following circumstances:

 - you fail to meet the academic conditions of your offer

 - If you have made the payment in time to qualify for the discount, the fees shown on your CAS will automatically be reduced by £1,500 (£1,000 payment + £500 discount).

 NTIC Distinction Scholarship

-If you're an international (non-EU) student and you passed your NTIC course with a 70% overall grade or above, we will be awarding you an NTIC Distinction Scholarship.
+The NTIC Distinction Scholarship is awarded to international NTIC students who achieve a 70% overall grade or above.
 This is worth £1,000 for each year of study at the University (excluding any work placement year).

 You don’t need to apply for the scholarship, it will automatically be awarded.
 We’ll email you at the beginning of your second term at NTU and pay the scholarship directly to your bank account in two instalments; the first in February and the second in May.